 Aims and Target Audience

 The tutorial presents the recent developments and trends in the area of Semantic Web technology evaluation.
 The target audience includes researchers and practitioners that either use or develop such technology.
-Users of Semantic Web technology will learn how to find the technology suitable for their needs, how to investigate the pros and cons of competing approaches and ultimately how to identify the approach most suitable to solve their problem at hand.
+Users of Semantic Web technology will learn how to find the technology suitable for their needs, how to investigate the pros and cons of competing approaches and ultimately how to identify the approach most suitable to solve their problem.
 Researchers will learn about methodologies and initiatives for the evaluation of their research results.
 The purpose of such evaluation is not to show one approach superior to another, but to develop a better understanding for the strengths and shortcomings of the various approaches and to mutually learn from the analysis of their causes.

-The tutorial is structured in one half-hour introduction and four lessons, each an hour long (including breaks).
+The tutorial is structured in one half-hour introduction and four lessons, each one hour long (including breaks).
 The introduction will present an overview of the current state of Semantic Web technology evaluation and the four lessons will each present the evaluation of different aspects of Semantic Web technologies.
 Short demos will be used to illustrate the presented evaluation approaches.

 The introduction presents the current state of Semantic Web technology evaluation, focusing on the methodological aspects of Semantic Web technology evaluation and benchmarking as well as on community-driven evaluation initiatives.
 We will also introduce SEALS, a European project developing semantic technology evaluation through the development of a platform, its use in evaluation campaigns and the building of a worldwide community interested in the matters of semantic technology evaluation.

 The first lesson deals with evaluating the interoperability of Semantic Web technologies.
 Semantic Web technologies need to interchange ontologies for further use and, due to the heterogeneity in the knowledge representation formalisms of the different existing technologies, interoperability is a problem in the Semantic Web and the limits of the interoperability of current technologies are yet unknown.
 This lesson will present the basics of Semantic Web technology interoperability evaluation and the UPM Framework for Benchmarking Interoperability, an evaluation infrastructure that includes all the resources (experiment definitions, benchmark suites and tools) needed for benchmarking the interoperability of Semantic Web technologies using RDF(S) and OWL as interchange languages.
 Besides, it will present how this framework was applied in two interoperability benchmarking activities carried out over Semantic Web technologies.

 The second lesson presents initiatives and methodologies for the evaluation of Semantic Web Service technology.
 Semantically annotated Web services bring the ideas of the Semantic Web to the Service Oriented Computing paradigm.
 They aim at facilitating the automation of discovery, mediation, and composition of Web Services using semantic annotations.
 Various formalisms and frameworks towards this vision have been put forward in recent years, most notably OWL-S, WSMO, and the recent W3C recommendation SAWSDL.
 Within this session, the current approaches to evaluate SWS technology will be introduced.
 This particularly regards the ongoing international initiatives in the area, i.e. the Semantic Web Services Challenge and the S3 Contest on Semantic Service Selection .
-Lessons learned within these initiatives so far will be discussed and an overview of possible future developments in the area will be given.
+Lessons learned so far within these initiatives will be discussed and an overview of possible future developments in the area will be given.

 The third lesson focuses on the evaluation of ontology matching algorithms.
 We will introduce the basic modalities of evaluating such algorithms, in relation with the five Ontology Alignment Evaluation Initiative campaigns.
 We will present several concrete evaluation settings.
 Then, we will consider several important problems tied to this evaluation: the difference between output evaluation and application evaluation, the problem of consensus over expected results, what semantics changes with regard to traditional frameworks, and the benefits of automation.